-1.5.1 VBATT
+1.5.1 V{BATT}/V{PP}

-Power is supplied to the device through the $V{BATT}$ pin.
-The on-chip voltage regulator uses this voltage to derive the internal $V{DD}$ supply for the MCU.
-The $V{BATT}$ pin is also used to power the MDLC and should still be connected even when the Voltage Regulator is not used.
+Power is supplied to the device through the V{BATT} pin.
+The on-chip voltage regulator uses this voltage to derive the internal V{DD} supply for the MCU.
+The V{BATT} pin is also used to power the MDLC and should still be connected even when the Voltage Regulator is not used.
+This pin is also used to provide the programming voltage for the EPROM array.
+See SECTION 3 EPROM AND EEPROM for more details on EPROM programming.

 See SECTION 7 POWER SUPPLY AND REGULATION.

-1.5.2 $V{DD}$ AND $V{SS}$
+1.5.2 V{DD} AND V{SS}

-These pins are provided to allow the internally generated $V{DD}$ supply to be externally decoupled.
+These pins are provided to allow the internally generated V{DD} supply to be externally decoupled.
 The short rise and fall times of the MCU supply current transients place very high short-duration current demands on the internal power supply.
 To prevent noise problems, special care should be taken to provide good power supply bypassing at the MCU by using bypass capacitors with good high-frequency characteristics that are positioned as close to the MCU supply pins as possible.
-Two sets of $V{DD}$ and $V{SS}$ pins are required to maintain on-chip supply noise to within acceptable limits.
+Two sets of V{DD} and V{SS} pins are required to maintain on-chip supply noise to within acceptable limits.
 Each supply pin pair will require its own decoupling capacitor.
 See SECTION 7 POWER SUPPLY AND REGULATION.

-1.5.3 VSSA1
+1.5.3 V{SSA1}

-$V{\rm SSA1}$ is a separate ground pad, which provides a ground return for the A/D subsystem.
+V{SSA1} is a separate ground pad which provides a ground return for the A/D subsystem.
 To prevent digital noise contamination, this pin should be connected directly to a low impedance ground reference point.

-1.5.4 VSSA2
+1.5.4 V{SSA2}

-$V{\rm SSA2}$ is a separate ground pad, which provides a ground return for the MDLC analog subsystem.
+V{SSA2} is a separate ground pad that provides a ground return for the MDLC analog subsystem.
 To prevent digital noise contamination, this pin should be connected directly to a low impedance ground reference point.

-1.5.5 VCCA
+1.5.5 V{CCA}

-$V{CCA}$ is a separate supply pin providing power to the analog subsystems of the MDLC and A/D converter.
-This pin should be connected to the $V{DD}$ pin externally.
+V{CCA} is a separate supply pin providing power to the analog subsystems of the MDLC and A/D converter.
+This pin must be connected to the V{DD} pin externally.
 To prevent contamination from the digital supply, this pin should be adequately decoupled to a low impedance ground reference.
 See SECTION 7 POWER SUPPLY AND REGULATION.

-1.5.6 $V{REFH}$ AND $V{REFL}$
+1.5.6 V{REFH} AND V{REFL}

-$V{REFH}$ is the positive (high) reference voltage for the A/D subsystem. $V{REFL}$ is the negative (low) reference voltage for the A/D subsystem. $V{REFH}$ and $V{REFL}$ should be isolated from the digital supplies to prevent any loss of accuracy from the A/D converter.
+V{REFH} is the positive (high) reference voltage for the A/D subsystem.
+V{REFL} is the negative (low) reference voltage for the A/D subsystem.
+V{REFH} and V{REFL} should be isolated from the digital supplies to prevent any loss of accuracy from the A/D converter.